AccretionDevs/student_app/README.md

 - Double-click Runner.xcworkspace to launch it in Xcode.
 - In Xcode, select the runner on the top left.
 - Sign in and add an account to the team (using your Apple ID).
-- Connect and unlock your iPhone
+- Connect and unlock your iPhone.
-- Select your iPhone from the above bar
+- Select your iPhone from the above bar.
-- Click the play button
+- Click the play button.
 - settings -> VPN & Device Management -> Trust developer
 - open termainal at the repo and type  `flutter run --release`

+# Installation on Android
+- Download the apk and install it.
+- You may get some warnings as we don't have developers account right now, so ignore them.

+# Request
+- We don't have any developer account that is why we are unable to make it availabe it on app store and play store.
+So, if you have a developer account kindly contact us at accretiondevs@gmail.com